fractalysid/SkyMoG/SkyMoG.md

 Remember to check the in-game brightness.
 You'll probably need to lower it down.

 ## Finalization
-These tools has to be launched though MO, so you must add them as executable.
+These tools has to be launched through MO, so you must add them as executables.
 This is done by right-clicking the files (you find in the *Data* tab) and selecting *Add as Executable*

 1. FNIS (and related mods) : tools/GenerateFNIS_for_Users/*GenerateFNISforUsers.exe*
 2. LOOT